scotthovestadt/schema-object/README.md

 - Array (including types within Array)
 - Object (including typed SchemaObjects for sub-schemas)
 - 'alias'
-- undefined
+- 'any'

 When a type is specified, it will be enforced.
-Typecasting is enforced on all types.
+Typecasting is enforced on all types except 'any'.
 If a value cannot be typecasted to the correct type, the original value will remain untouched.

 Types can be extended with a variety of attributes.
 Some attributes are type-specific and some apply to all types.